-These back-and-forth shifts in the rental market may have you thinking about your long-term plan and looking at property management businesses for sale.
-You may be thinking of buying a property management company and expanding your reach into new markets, or simply getting out of the business.
+The roller coaster that is the American rental market may have you thinking about your long-term plan for your property management business.
+You may be thinking of buying a property management company and expanding your reach into new markets, or simply selling the business you have now.
 You may just want to know the value of your company so you’re ready for sudden market changes.

 Wherever you are with your company, we’ve got you covered.
-Here are some helpful tips to help you value a company—whether it yours or someone else’s—and how to acquire or hand off a property management company.
+Here are some helpful tips (plus a handy video) to help you value a property management company—whether it yours or someone else’s—and how to buy or sell a property management company.

 How to Value a Property Management Company

 Whether you’re buying or selling, knowing the value of what’s in front of you will help you shop around for the best deal.
 If you’re buying, you will know what a reasonable offer looks like for the company you’re interested in.
 If you’re selling, you can compare the worth of your company with the offers on the table.

 Here’s how to find the value of a property management company.

 Assets include everything the company owns, such as equipment and buildings.
 If they invest in properties, their assets will include the properties they own, as well.

 Pro Tip: Assets also include web content and social media.
 Those followers add value through their lead potential.